-The constant evolution of organizational models and corporate culture have an impact on professional development, which generates a new type of leadership.
-Today, traditional learning methods don’t work for learners, and they don’t go far enough for managers either.
-Companies have the opportunity to make the move from “training” to “being”, becoming increasingly aware that people’s identity dimensions are a resource, and not an obstacle that needs to be overcome.
+The constant evolution of organizations and corporate culture impact professional development.
+This generates a new type of leadership.
+Today, traditional learning methods don’t work for learners.
+What’s more, they don’t go far enough for managers either.
+Companies have the opportunity to make the move from “training” to “being”.
+They are becoming increasingly aware that people’s identity dimensions are resources.
+Resources rather than obstacles that need to be overcome.

-Even assessments can touch on the richness of our people.
-It’s as if their lives are a series of concentric circles that represent their (positive) complexity.
+Assessments can touch on the richness of our people.
+Their lives are complex, with each role strengthening the others.
 It’s what we discussed at the HRC event The development challenge stems from managerial training, alongside Lifeed CEO Riccarda Zezza.

-The HR department has an incredible role in the life of a company, giving managers the right tools to be able to value their people’s identity dimensions.
+The HR department has an incredible role in the life of a company.
+It gives managers the right tools to be able to value their people’s identity dimensions.
 But “values and purposes must be the living experiences of our leaders, especially when they’re intermediaries”, explained Laura Bruno, Head of HR at Sanofi.

 The employee-boss relationship has become increasingly complex, thanks to remote working through the pandemic.
-HR Directors “can facilitate this relationship, even if it means encouraging managers to ‘manage’ with courage, kindness and generosity”, says Tiziano Suprani, Corporate HR Officer at Ferroli.
-To do so, we need both a “stimulus from the employee’s side, or rather a willingness to focus on self-directed learning”, as well as proactive managers that “know how to guide people’s talents”.
+HR Directors “can facilitate this relationship.
+Even if it means encouraging managers to ‘manage’ with courage, kindness and generosity”, says Tiziano Suprani, Corporate HR Officer at Ferroli.
+To do so, we need both a “stimulus from the employee’s side, or rather a willingness to focus on self-directed learning”.
+Proactive managers that “know how to guide people’s talents” are also much needed.

 Coaches need to move onto the pitch